 What are the drawbacks of taking part?

-You will need to regularly fill in your contact diaries for approximately six weeks and spare the time to be interviewed about your experiences.
 Researchers will store information about you, such as the medicines you are taking and your identifiable information, but that information will be kept confidential at all times.

 What happens at the end of the study?